ThreeSixtyGiving/standard/documentation/guidance/publish-data-openly.md

 Find out more about the <a href="http://creativecommons.org/licenses/by/4.0/" target="_blank">CC BY 4.0 license.</a>

 #### Open license for the public sector
 If you are a UK public sector organisation, you should use the Open Government License.
-This is the UK government’s open data license which public sector bodies are encouraged to use by the (<a href="https://ico.org.uk/for-organisations/guide-to-rpsi/" target="_blank">Re-use of Public Sector Information Regulations 2015 (RPSI.)</a>
+This is the UK government’s open data license which public sector bodies are encouraged to use by the <a href="https://ico.org.uk/for-organisations/guide-to-rpsi/" target="_blank">Re-use of Public Sector Information Regulations 2015 (RPSI).</a>

 Find out more about the <a href="http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/" target="_blank">Open Government License 3.0.</a>